knitterJ/the-easiest-and-the-fastest-way-to-start-using-OpenGL/Windows/2.GLFW-or-FREEGLUT-alternatively/readme.md

 `g++ main.cpp -lopengl32 -lglfw3dll`

 WARNING!
-DON'T COMPILE YOUR CODE WITH -lglfw3 like many tutorials indicate, because libglfw3.a is a static library that is not correctly configured for gcc.
+DON'T COMPILE YOUR CODE WITH -lglfw3 like many tutorials indicate, because libglfw3.a is a static library that is not correctly configured for gcc environment.
 More in this Stackoverflow thread: https://stackoverflow.com/questions/22623087/undefined-reference-errors-when-linking-glfw-on-mingw

 ![](https://github.com/knitterJ/the-easiest-way-to-start-using-OpenGL-MinGW-glfw-or-freeglut-glad-or-glew-no-cmake/blob/main/Windows/2.GLFW-or-FREEGLUT-alternatively/f.png)